Tokyo Facts 東京基本情報

 Tokyo's major airports are Haneda Airport in Ota ward, and Narita International Airport in neighboring Chiba prefecture, 60 km from downtown Tokyo.

-The high speed railway shinkansen (bullet train) network is an alternative to flying that generally takes no longer than airplane.
+The high speed railway shinkansen (bullet train) network is an alternative to flying that generally takes no longer than by air.
 Tokyo is served by numerous train, subway and bus lines.
 The most efficient way to move around the 23 wards is by the JR East train lines and the subway lines.

 The five main JR lines in Tokyo are: